 Star Legend offers an "almost luxury" experience, just like its fleetmates.
 Your cruise fare isn't all-inclusive like it is aboard the ships of SeaDream, Regent Seven Seas or Silversea.
-Non-alcoholic beverages (soda, water, specialty teas and coffee) are included, but you'll need to buy a beverage package or pay a la carte for any alcoholic drinks that you order.
-You'll likewise pay for all shore excursions, with the exception of Windstar's special complimentary private event -- often a beach BBQ or a visit to a cultural center for a concert and canapes.
+Nonalcoholic beverages (soda, water, specialty teas and coffee drinks) are included, but you'll need to buy a beverage package or pay a la carte for any alcoholic beverages that you order.
+You'll likewise pay for all shore excursions, with the exception of Windstar's special complimentary private event -- often a beach BBQ or a visit to a cultural center for a concert or wine-tasting with canapes.
 All dining options, including the intimate Candles, are surcharge-free.

 Experienced cruisers will note some significant differences between the motor-sail-yachts and Star Legend.
 For starters, this is more of a traditional cruise ship and that means the cabins are larger than those on the sailing ships.
-In comparison, they feel downright spacious with walk-in closets, a marble bathroom with double sinks and a shower (or shower/tub combo), and either large picture windows or a French balcony.
-There are also elevators (not found on Wind Star and Wind Spirit), which makes this ship more appropriate for anyone with compromised mobility.
-(However, be aware that there is no way to initially board the ship other than a flight of stairs, and one of the elevators did not always work during our voyage.)
+In comparison, they feel downright spacious with walk-in closets, a marble bathroom and a shower/tub combo (aside from a few shower-only cabins), and either large picture windows or a French balcony.
+There are also elevators (not found on Wind Star and Wind Spirit), which makes this ship more appropriate for those with compromised mobility (however, be aware that there is no way to initially board the ship other than a gangway.)

-That's too bad, because the line's calling card is its destination focus.
-Star Legend calls in immensely popular ports (St. Martin, Venice, Barcelona) while also visiting lesser-known spots that the big ships can't get anywhere near (Montserrat, the BVI's Jost Van Dyke and Isafjordur, Iceland).
+Star Legend calls on immensely popular ports (St. Martin, Venice, Barcelona) while also visiting lesser-known spots that the big ships can't get anywhere near (Montserrat, the BVI's Jost Van Dyke and Isafjordur, Iceland).
 Windstar's port-intensive itineraries are a major selling point to many passengers who select their voyage based on the destinations Windstar visits.
 Star Legend isn't the type of ship where travelers stay aboard all day when the ship is in port.
 They get out there and explore -- either as part of a ship-sponsored shore excursion or on their own.